Rahul Gandhi: Disqualification

-On 13 April 2019, during a political rally in Kolar, Karnataka, India before the 17th general election, Gandhi made a remark in Hindi, questioning, "Why is it that all thieves, whether it be Nirav Modi, Lalit Modi, or Narendra Modi, have Modi in their names?".
+On 13 April 2019, during a political rally in Kolar, Karnataka, India before the 17th general election, Gandhi made a remark in Hindi, questioning, "Why do all these thieves have Modi as their surname?
+Nirav Modi, Lalit Modi, Narendra Modi."
 A speech comparing Narendra Modi with Fugitive Economic Offenders such as Nirav Modi and Lalit Modi.
 A criminal defamation case was filed by Purnesh Modi, a Bharatiya Janata Party (BJP) MLA from Surat West.
 He alleged that Gandhi had defamed all individuals with the surname Modi.
 On 16 July 2019, the Surat court excused Gandhi from appearing personally in court due to short notice.
 On 10 October, he pleaded not guilty in the Surat Court, recording his statements and responding to questions here on 24 June 2021, and again on 29 October.
 During these appearances, he clarified to the court that he did not intend to defame any community.

 On 23 March 2023, Gandhi was convicted and sentenced to two years' imprisonment under charges of defamation.
 The day following the conviction, Utpal Kumar Singh, the Lok Sabha secretary general, announced that Rahul Gandhi would be disqualified as a member of parliament representing the Wayanad constituency, effective from 23 March, the date of his conviction.
 The secretary general further said that this action was taken under Section 8 of the Representation of the People Act, 1951 (RPA), which deals with the disqualification of convicted representatives in India.
 Gandhi's lawyer Abhishek Manu Singhvi appealed at the higher court and secured a one-month stay on the sentence.
 On 5 August, the Supreme Court of India issued a stay on Gandhi's conviction and sentence, handed down by Chief Judicial Magistrate in Surat on 23 March 2023.

 The disqualification of Gandhi prompted widespread reactions and responses, from the Congress party as well as other opposition leaders and lawmakers abroad.
 Legal experts questioned the basis of the charge, as defamation is only actionable against individuals and not a generic class of people.
 The US House of Representatives, Ro Khanna, Democrat co-chair of the India Caucus, described the removal of Gandhi from parliament as a "deep betrayal" of India's "deepest values".
 A spokesperson for Germany's foreign ministry stated that Berlin had "acknowledged" the verdict and was monitoring the subsequent steps, including the possibility of an appeal and whether the "suspension of his mandate" was deemed justified.
 US Senator Chris Van Hollen made a separate comment, stating that the news of the disqualification was "alarming".